particl/particl-market/README.md

 * There is also a vscode task for this called `lint`.

 ### Tests
+Black-box tests are run against the applications rpc-api, so you need to start the application for those to work.
+Integration tests start the application container and do not require the application to be running.

 * Run the unit tests using `npm test` (There is also a vscode task for this called `test`).
 * Run the integration tests using `npm run test:integration:pretty` and don't forget to start your application.
 * Run the black-box tests using `npm run test:black-box:pretty` and don't forget to start your application.
+* To run just some certain test(s) try `TEST=Market* npm run test:integration:single`

 ### Running in dev mode
 * Run `npm run serve` to start nodemon with ts-node, to serve the app.